pyrocko/pyrocko/doc/source/library/examples/plotting.rst

  * :class:`pyrocko.gf.seismosizer.DCSource` (a representation of a double couple source object),
  * :class:`pyrocko.gf.seismosizer.RectangularExplosionSource` (a
-   representation of a rectangular explostion source),
+   representation of a rectangular explosion source),
  * :class:`pyrocko.gf.seismosizer.CLVDSource` (a representation of a
-   compensated linear vector diploe source object)
+   compensated linear vector dipole source object)
  * :class:`pyrocko.gf.seismosizer.DoubleDCSource` (a representation of a
    double double-couple source object).